Antarctica, South Georgia & Falkland Islands

 In between our landings and activities we offer three hearty daily main meals.
 Albatros Expeditions always have allergy flexible options, healthy selections as well as a variety of vegetarian and vegan options.

-Our hardworking galley crew deliver multiple Breakfast options, served in a buffet style a cooking station where eggs are made to order.
+Our hardworking galley crew deliver multiple Breakfast options, served in a buffet style, including a cooking station where eggs are made to order.
 At Lunch we are also met with a smorgasbord of mouthwatering choices.
 Safe to say you will have the energy for your next outing!

-When it is Dinner time, you can choose to eat at the main restaurant or book a table at the Specialty Restaurant.
+When it is Dinner time, you can choose to eat at the main Beagle Restaurant or book a table at the Antarctic Panorama Specialty Restaurant.
 Your evening meal is served a la carte, with fresh new options daily and always a selection of fixed items.
 There is always a vegetarian and pescetarian option available.
 Albatros Expeditions are known for our delicious menus and a variety of exquisite wine pairings.

 Onboard you will also have the option to join Afternoon Tea with sweets, cakes or snacks served each afternoon.
 Albatros Expeditions have tea and coffee freely available all day throughout the vessel, while specialty coffee, alcoholic beverages and hand-crafted cocktails are available at the ship’s bars.